 By clicking on the Per User view, you will be able to see which participants have identified the different good practices.

 This view makes it possible to identify who has the knowledge about the different practices and to capitalise on this by offering people who have identifiedpractices unknown to others to explain them.
-Feedback can be made on the files to present these practices in a
+Feedback can be made on the files to present these practices in a concrete way in the code.

 An exchange session with the team on this view can be done within 15 minutes in each period.

 During these sessions, it is also possible to create new good practices or challenge existing ones.
-Conducting these workshop sessions on recent code allows
+Conducting these workshop sessions on recent code allows to focus only on practices that make sense in the team’s current context.
+Old practices implemented on legacy code are therefore not questioned here.
+It is the future that is targeted.

 Each person in a development team has his or her own knowledge and perspective on what Clean Code is all about.
 However, there has to be consistency within a team.